heyitsnoah/obsidian-tools/README.md

   [obsidian-git](https://github.com/Vinzent03/obsidian-git) installed.
 - Hosting: [Vercel](https://vercel.com) is the easiest way to host this thing.

+## Setting up your env file

+Copy the `env.example` file to `.env` and fill in whatever you need.

+1. `SECRET_KEY` is currently used by Postmark for emails.
+2. `CRON_SECRET` is used by Vercel for daily summaries.

 ## Setting Up Inbound Email > Obsidian

 If you're using Postmark: